GooseOb/gooseob.github.io/content/en/index.md

 My legal name is Edvin Dulko.
 Currently, I'm a computer science student of the University of Lodz.

-I can start working remotely now or in Lodz since september, part-time or full-time
+I can start working now, remotely or in Lodz, part-time

 Languages I can speak:
 - Polish
 - Belarusian
 - Russian
-- English (started learning 1 year ago, still working on this)
+- English (probably B2, still working on this)

 [@include](../index.md)